osmond/flora/README.md

 - 🪴 **Plant Detail Pages**
   - Displays plant nickname, species, hero image, quick stats, photo gallery, and care timeline
 - Care timeline groups events by date for a cleaner history
 - Log personal notes, watering/fertilizing events, and upload new photos on each plant
+  - New notes and photos appear instantly via optimistic updates
 - Coach suggestions highlight overdue watering or fertilizing

 - 📷 **Photo Journal**
   - Upload progress photos for each plant